EternityForest/AnyoneCanDoIt/MathELI5.md

 ## Base systems

 ### Base 10
-Base 10 is when each digit has 10x the value of the last. `111`= one hundred, one ten, and one one.
+Base 10 is when each digit has 10x the value of the last. `437`= four hundreds, three tens, and seven ones, or, more concisely, `4\*100 + 3\*10 + 7\*1 `

+As a note, the multiplication by one at the end is does nothing, anything times one is just the number you started with, but in programming things are sometimes writen more verbosely to make the intent clear, although mathematicians may see it as unnecessary clutter.

 The number of combinations of an N digit lock is 10\*\*N. For three digits, you start with ten choices for the first.